 They may cause back pain, which may become severe, and weakness or partial paralysis of the legs, loss of bladder and bowel control, fever, and other serious symptoms.

 Doctors use magnetic resonance imaging (MRI) to diagnose an epidural abscess in the spinal cord or, if MRI, is unavailable, myelography followed by computed tomography.

 Doctors treat abscesses with antibiotics, and if the abscess is causing serious problems, they drain it immediately.

 The bacteria that usually cause these abscesses are Staphylococcus aureus (60%), Escherichia coli or other gram-negative bacteria (15%), or streptococci (10%).
-Occasionally, the abscess is caused by tuberculosis that affects the spine (Pott disease) or IV drug use.
+Occasionally, the abscess is caused by tuberculosis that affects the spine (Pott disease) or injection drug use.
 In about one third of people, the cause cannot be determined.

 Symptoms of a spinal epidural abscess begin with back pain.
 The back over the abscess is tender to the touch.
 Pain may become severe and is worsened by lying down.
 Fever is common.